 What is the Commonwealth Fund Fellowship?

 Established in 1996, and supported by The Commonwealth Fund, the Commonwealth Fund Fellowship in Minority Health Policy at Harvard University (CFF) is a one-year, full-time, academic degree-granting fellowship.
-This unique fellowship is designed to prepare physicians, particularly physicians from groups underrepresented in medicine, to become leaders who improve the health of disadvantaged and vulnerable populations through transforming health care delivery systems and promoting innovation in policies, practices and programs that address health equity and the social determinants of health.
+This unique fellowship is designed to prepare physicians, particularly physicians from groups underrepresented in medicine, to become leaders who improve the health of historically marginalized populations through transforming health care delivery systems and promoting innovation in policies, practices and programs that address health equity and the social determinants of health.

 Fellows will complete academic work leading to a Master of Public Health (MPH) degree at the Harvard T.H.
 Chan School of Public Health and gain exposure to, and understanding of, major health issues facing vulnerable and disadvantaged populations through fellowship activities.
 The Fellowship also offers a Master of Public Administration (MPA) degree at the Harvard Kennedy School to physicians already possessing an MPH.
 It is expected that the Fellowship will support the development of a cadre of physician leaders in health policy and practice who are well-trained academically and professionally in health policy, health care management, minority health and clinical medicine, as well as actively committed to creating high-performance health systems for vulnerable populations and to pursuing careers in public service.

 How many fellows will be recruited per year?

 Ordinarily, up to five fellowships will be awarded per year.

 What benefits does the program provide?

 Each fellowship provides support including: a $60,000 stipend, full tuition for a master's level degree, health insurance, books, travel and related expenses, and financial assistance toward the support of a practicum project.